Last updated on February 18th, 2026 at 04:32 pm

 Speak To Some Lenders And Get Pre-Approval

 Speaking to a lender as soon as possible is always a good strategy when you need to borrow money for a home.
-It’s not just to apply for a mortgage but understand exactly what you’ll need to do if you an offer on a property and it is accepted.
+It’s not just to apply for a mortgage but understand exactly what you’ll need to do if you make an offer on a property and it is accepted.

 Also – if you’re pre-approved, a seller will take your offer more seriously because they know you’ve passed some initial criteria tests from the banks.
 A pre-approval does not mean that you will get the mortgage, it just means that you’re more likely to based on the information that you’ve given the bank.